TTY(1) User Commands TTY(1)

 SEE ALSO

-not a tty The standard input is not a terminal and
+The standard input is not a synchronous terminal and -l is specified.

 NOTES